shashankKumar134/shashankKumar134/README.md

-# Hi there, I'm [Your Name]! 👋
+# Hi there, I'm Shashank Kumar! 👋

 Welcome to my GitHub profile!
-I'm a [Your Role, e.g., Software Developer, Data Scientist] with a passion for building solutions that make a difference.
+I'm a Student with a passion for building solutions that make a difference.
 I enjoy diving into challenging problems, experimenting with new technologies, and constantly pushing my skills forward.

 ## 🔧 Technologies & Tools
 ![Python](https://img.shields.io/badge/Python-3670A0?style=for-the-badge&logo=python&logoColor=ffdd54)